gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 but their `getParent()` and `getChildren()` methods return undecorated projects.
 - There are a lot of details and test cases about the flattening, but it is not really helpful to Buildship.
 A `getRootProjects()` method would need less explanation and work just as well for Buildship
+- Refreshing all projects in the workspace might be too costly for some power users.
+Buildship could allow the user to define composites explicitly, in order to reduce the number of affected projects